FB

 Why Global Health Insurance Matters More Than Ever

-From Local Policies to Global Protection
+The Evolution from Local to Global Protection

-Part 2: Comparing Health Insurance in the U.S. and Europe
+Comparing Health Insurance Systems: U.S. vs. Europe

 • Con: High deductibles, unpredictable out-of-pocket costs, and limited global coverage.